FluBBaOfWard/WSCpuTest/README.md

 Load the ROM in an emulator or flash it to a flashcart and put it in your WonderSwan.
 The program will go through all the tests and then write "Ok".
-If run in an emulator and it doesn't emulate the WonderSwan CPU correctly, the program will stop at the first failure and print out expected value/flags (and exception for division).
+If run in an emulator and it doesn't emulate the WonderSwan CPU correctly, the program will stop at the first failure and print out intput value/flags and  expected value/flags (and exception for division).
+Press A to try the next value or B to try the next test.
 Now you can use the X1-X4 to navigate the menus, A to select an option, B to go back.